qri-io/rfcs/text/0020-distingush_manual_vs_scripted_transforms.md

 ## The job of a transform script is to generate the next state snapshot from the existing snapshot
 This means the dataset passed into `transform(ds,ctx)` will be the existing dataset in Qri.
 Because human and machine transforms are mutually exclusive, script authors only need to consider which fields they wish to remain editable by users.

 ## `save` is for humans, `update` is for machines
 Save is now the more powerful of the two commands.
+The functionality of local update is a restricted subset of save, which only allows re-executing script transforms.

-By default save will _not_ recall and re-run transforms, but will run provided transforms. running `qri save` without providing a tra
+By default save will _not_ recall and re-run transforms, but will run provided transforms the first time they're given. running `qri save` without providing a transform removes the transform.

 Local updates will need some refinement.
-Running `qri update me/dataset` will now only succeed if a Update gets a new flag: `--recall-tf`
+Running `qri update me/dataset` will now only succeed if the head of the history has a transform component.
+Update gets a new flag: `--recall-tf`.

+### Manual transforms run before scripted transforms
+This is an implementation detail b/c both types of transforms will now be given head of dataset as a starting point, but running manual transforms first makes it easier to generate the set of fields that scripted transforms can't touch.

+### Validation & checking happens after all transforms have run
+To clear up confusion from above, validation is the last thing to happen, because any type of transform may perform the work of taking a dataset from an invalid to a valid state before saving.
+Again, transforms will always start with either a valid dataset or `null` (if no prior snapshot exists), so there's no need to be concerned with sanitizing input in scripts.

 # Drawbacks
 [drawbacks]: #drawbacks